SMAPPNYU/smappdragon/README.md

 *returns* a collection object that will only return tweets that match the specified filter. so if you ask for {`id_str`:`4576334`} you will only get tweets where the `id_str` field is `4576334`.

 note: passing an empty filter will return all tweets in a collection, empty filters `{}` are like no filter.

+note: to make sure you are querying what you really want you should examine the twitter docs on [tweet](https://dev.twitter.com/overview/api/tweets) and [user](https://dev.twitter.com/overview/api/users) objects. some field names are shared between objects (example `id_str` is part of both user and tweet objects, even when a user object is nested inside a tweet object)

 ##set_custom_filter